 - Contacting us on our online webform at dpr.eu.com/datarequest, or

-- If you would like to mail your inquiry, please email DPR Group at email@example.com to obtain the most appropriate address.
+- If you would like to mail your inquiry other than to the UK, please email DPR Group at firstname.lastname@example.org to obtain the most appropriate address.
 PLEASE NOTE: when mailing inquiries, it is ESSENTIAL that you mark your letters for ‘DPR Group’ and not ‘Guardant Health, Inc.’, or your inquiry may not reach us.
 Please refer clearly to Guardant Health, Inc. in your correspondence.

 When we receive your correspondence, we are likely to request evidence of your identity, to ensure that your personal data and information connected with it is not provided to anyone other than to you.